gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 The Anderson-Darling test is commonly used to assess the goodness-of-fit of data to a theoretical distribution, especially when you want to detect deviations from the distribution in the tails.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.anderson.html) to use for the extraction of the values.

 ## Fisher’s Exact Test
 Fisher's Exact Test is a statistical test used to determine the significance of association between two categorical variables in a 2x2 contingency table.
 It calculates the probability of observing a distribution of frequencies as extreme as or more extreme than the one actually observed, assuming that the variables are independent.